-We have a vast network of professional French-Brazilian Portuguese, Brazilian Portuguese-French, English-Brazilian Portuguese and Brazilian Portuguese-English translators who are highly skilled in their respective fields of specialisation.
+We have a vast network of professional Chinese-Brazilian Portuguese, Brazilian Portuguese-Chinese, English-Brazilian Portuguese and Brazilian Portuguese-English translators who are highly skilled in their respective fields of specialisation.
 They will be able to effectively and accurately translate your legal, commercial or technical documents, as well as patents or websites.

 In order to provide you with the highest quality of work, our professional translators only translate into their mother tongue.

 Please do not hesitate to contact us for a quote or for any additional information on translation or interpretation projects – we will answer you within 24 h.